Person Page - 152

 Relationship=1st cousin 3 times removed of Vivien Eley.

-Ann Eliza Ward was born on 11 December 1852.
+Ann Eliza Ward was also known as Annie Elizabeth Ward.
+She was born on 11 December 1852.
 She was the daughter of John Ward and Emma Willans.
 Ann Eliza Ward was baptized on 7 March 1853 at Batley.1

 In the census of 7 April 1861 she was listed as a scholar the daughter of John Ward at Carlinghow, Batley.2